 - process plants and equipment

 There are also opportunities at companies that design and manufacture chemical process plants and equipment, although this may require mechanical engineering knowledge.

-There are also opportunities to work at engineering consultancy and contracting firms.
+You could also work at engineering consultancy and contracting firms.
 In these roles, you're likely to design and commission a new plant or modify an existing one.

 Look for job vacancies at: